 This course offers you the opportunity to examine all aspects of drama performance and theatre.
-It develops acting skills, imagination, confidence, and knowledge of a wide range of different theatrical styles.
+It develops acting skills, design skills, imagination, confidence, and knowledge of a wide range of different theatrical styles.
 You will learn how to research and plan performances, including devised and scripted work.

 You will act, direct and rehearse with a serious focus on how to produce the best quality work at all times.

 You will study plays from a range of time periods and styles, theatrical practitioners and theatre companies.
 You will also see a wide range of productions at the theatre.

 You will develop a detailed understanding of what makes a good performance, how to create one and how to analyse the skills used in successful theatre.

 The Drama & Theatre Studies department has outstanding resources.

 Performances take place in the Performing Arts Centre.
 This is a professional standard, fully working theatre with retractable seating for 160 and a state of the art lighting and sound system including intelligent “moving” lights.

 Your work will be supported by a sound design technician and theatre manager with responsibility for lighting.

 You will have access to the Dance Studio with specialist sprung floor.

 The Library has an extensive Performing Arts collection including play texts and drama theory books.